bariskorzay/Django-ToDo-List/README.md

 7. Please go to http://127.0.0.1:8000 or http://localhost:8000 to access the application.

+## Development

+To contribute to the Django To-Do List application, follow these steps:

+- Fork this repository to your own account.
+- Add new features or fix bugs.
+- Ensure your changes are tested.
+- Submit your changes as a pull request to the main repository.

+## Contributors

+- Barış Korzay

 ## License
 This project is licensed under the MIT License.
 For more information, see the LICENSE file.